kensanata/mastodon-archive/README.md

 <!-- markdown-toc end -->

-# Making an archive
+# Installation

-First, you need to install the tool itself.
-The following command will install `mastodon_archive` all its dependencies:
+The following command will install `mastodon_archive` all its
+dependencies:

 ```bash
 # Python 3
 $ pip3 install mastodon-archive
 ```

+Note the small difference between `mastodon-archive` and `mastodon_archive`.

+# Making an archive

 When using the app for the first time, you will have to authorize it: